 There are endless ways a person can work from home or even start their own business online.
-It’s easy to turn a hobby into a source of income.
+It’s easy to turn a hobby into a source of income, which can generate an endless revenue.
 Go back to your own vision boards and see if your place of prosperity could be locked up in an abandoned dream!

 4. Bi-vocational pastors have a greater skill set.

-Many full-time pastors have never worked outside of vocational ministry.
-They don’t understand anything concerning the business and secular world.
+Many full-time pastors have never worked outside of vocational ministry, which limits their multi-facetedness outside of worship service.
 Bi-vocational pastors will acquire a skill set that will benefit their congregation, especially in the area of business and organizational culture.
-Churches need more than a sermon every week to be sustainable.
+Keep in mind that parishoners need more than a sermon every week to be sustainable.
 The skills that the bi-vocational pastor will acquire will increase the vitality of the church and also create room for innovation within the congregation.

 In conclusion, being bi-vocational may not be answer to every pastor’s financial struggle, but it does have many added benefits.
 There is a growing trend of marketplace pastors who serve in the workplace and in their various congregations.
 The harvest is indeed plentiful – and the harvest is also outside the four walls of the church.